Education & Development

 During their studies the learners have also enjoyed several field trips, including Beamish Open Air Museum, strawberry picking at Brocksbushes and a day at the seaside at South Shields.
 The learners are gaining skills in preparing snacks and healthy meals, as well as learning more about their likes and dislikes through craft and literacy sessions, centred around the subject of self-discovery.

-The happiness and wellbeing of our students is our number one priority and as such lessons are differentiated to meet individual student’s needs.
+The happiness and well-being of our learners is our number one priority and as such lessons are differentiated to meet individual learner’s needs.
 This coupled with the high level of support which we provide, ensures maximum learning opportunities.
 We promote communication, independence and choice in our lessons through activities such as cooking, arts and crafts, numeracy and literacy etc.

 Using their individual interests we design fun and engaging activities which are enjoyable but at the same time are carefully planned to move our learners’ skills and understanding forwards.
 Our learners have a big part to play in which direction their learning goes and we try to tailor everything to their aspirations and specific needs.